itcreator/awesome-dotfiles/README.md

 + `rc.lua`: The main script that runs when awesome starts.
 Defines theme and default applications, and selects them
 + `keys.lua`: Contains keybinds
 + `rules.lua`: Contains window rules
-+ `pastel.lua`: Initializes the pastel theme (spawns all of the pastel theme components)
 + `mirage.lua`: Initializes the mirage theme (spawns all of the mirage theme components)
 + `themes`: Contains files with theme variables (ie colors, sizing, font, etc)
 + `icons`: stores icons used in WM
 + `components`: Folder that contains all of the components of the WM, such as panels, volume and brightness sliders, notification pop-ups, etc
 + `configuration`: Contains theme-based config files for applications (ie rofi, picom, etc)
 + `widgets`: Stores widgets used in the functionality of the components
-+ `wallpaper`: Where wallpaper and its blurred varient is generated / stored

 ### Other cool applications you should install ###
 + `redshift`: Changes screen warmth based on the time of day